sainikhilgoud10/Android/README.md

-# Explore-the-Space
+# Android projects
-This is an Android Project where the users can get the knowledge about the planets in our solar system.
+1.PlantesSpaceFacts----Education----info about planets